Promoting Your Work

 No one should understand the market for their book better than the author, however, and there are many ways you can raise the profile of your book (whether you are the author, or a contributor to an edited volume).
 We’ve listed some suggestions below – not all of these may be appropriate for your title and you may have additional ideas, specific to your title, which we would be pleased to discuss with you.

 It’s important to consider all possible audiences for your title – this will include readers directly within the field of research, but don’t forget about non-specialist audiences who may have an interest in the title because it is particularly topical, or whether your work has relevance to other disciplines.
 Might it be a useful inclusion on university reading lists?
+Our Promotional Information Form is a valuable resource to consider when it comes to marketing your work.

 Increasing your book’s visibility